-1. Program Assessment Meeting
+1. The Annual Assessment Meeting

-Faculty of the Business Major will meet every spring semester to review collected data and its analysis thus far to make recommendations.
-2016 the following meetings were held in developing the assessment report with discussions held in areas such as course evaluations, pedagogical designs, field test, senior exit surveys, and course rotations.
+Faculty of the Business Major will meet every semester to review collected data and its analysis thus far to make recommendations.
+2016 the following meetings were held in developing the assessment report.

-- February 29th 2016 Prof.McCabe and Prof.Dhameeth - March 11th 2016 Prof.Dhameeth and Prof. Wansor - March 28th 2016 Dr.Miles, Prof.Gagnon, and Prof. Dhameeth - Some details were discussed with Prof. Ryann and Prof. Price via email. - April 21st 2016 Dr.Miles and Prof.Dhameeth finalizing the senior exit survey outcomes
+- February 29th 2016 Prof.McCabe and Prof.Dhameeth - March 11th 2016 Prof.Dhameeth and Prof. Wansor - March 28th 2016 Dr.Miles, Prof.Gagnon, and Prof. Dhameeth - Some details were discussed with Prof. Ryann and Prof. Price via email.

+• April 21st 2016 - Dr.Miles and Prof.Dhameeth finalizing the senior exit survey outcomes